The Mean-Field Dynamics of Transformers: The original Transformer.

 Equation~\eqref{eq:attention} can thus be interpreted as a nonlinear interaction rule in which each token updates as a weighted average of all others, with weights depending on their similarity in feature space.
 This operator will later serve as the starting point for the simplified continuous-time models studied in this paper.

-\paragraph{\bf Multi-headed attention and MLP blocks.} In practice, the attention computation is distributed across several \emph{heads}, indexed by $h=1,\dots,H$, each with its own triplet $(Q_h,K_h,V_h)$.
+In practice, the attention computation is distributed across several \emph{heads}, indexed by $h=1,\dots,H$, each with its own triplet $(Q_h,K_h,V_h)$.
 The resulting outputs are concatenated and linearly recombined.
 Multi-headed attention increases expressiveness and parallelism, and may be viewed as sampling several interaction kernels in parallel.
-Following the attention block, a feed-forward network (usually a two-layer multilayer perceptron) acts independently on each token: